Chairman of Leadership Council

 Navigating to Industry Seminar Chairman

-Mark Chadason is the chair of the Navigating to Industry Seminar Council.
-Previously, he was the senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.
+Mark Chadason is chair of the Navigating to Industry Seminar Council.
+Previously, he was senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.

 Chairman of Intelligence Council